jexzyjames/sql/README.md

     * Once the script finishes, a new database named `warehouse_inventory_db` will be created.
     * You can verify the tables by running `USE warehouse_inventory_db;` and then `SHOW TABLES;` in your MySQL client.

-## Screenshot or link to your ERD

-Since I cannot directly generate images, you can create the ERD using a tool like **MySQL Workbench** or an online ERD tool.

 **Steps to generate ERD using MySQL Workbench:**
 1. Open MySQL Workbench and connect to your MySQL server.